gusthoff/ada-learning-material/internal/gems/77_where_did_my_memory_go.rst

 Another feature of :ada:`GNATCOLL.Memory` is the capability of resetting all counters to zero.
-For example, let's assume we want to investigate memory leaks while opening and closing editors in GPS.
+For example, let's assume we want to investigate memory leaks while opening and closing editors in :program:`GPS`.
 If we look at the places that allocate memory, the biggest allocations that are displayed in the console do not concern the editor itself, but rather memory allocated when :program:`GPS` started (if you are curious, this is generally memory that is related to the cross-reference database).
-Therefore, we would do the
-following: start :program:`GPS`, reset :ada:`GNATCOLL.Memory` counters to 0, open and close an editor, and dump memory usage.
+Therefore, we would do the following: start :program:`GPS`, reset :ada:`GNATCOLL.Memory` counters to 0, open and close an editor, and dump memory usage.
 At that point, if :ada:`Dump` prints any information on the console, we know that this is memory that has been allocated since the call to :ada:`Reset`, and that wasn't freed when the editor was closed, and therefore is most likely a memory leak.

 The appropriate use of :ada:`Reset` and :ada:`Dump` therefore allows the monitoring of memory usage in specific parts of the code.